 • Treatment and Recovery: Ensure that every person suffering from drug or alcohol addiction can obtain the comprehensive, ongoing treatment he or she needs, and stay in recovery.
 Substance use disorders are chronic diseases that affect the brain.
 Like chronic diseases that affect other systems of the body, they cannot be overcome with one-off interventions.
 Recovery is only possible through effective and ongoing care, not neglect or stigmatization or episodic treatment.
 Clinton’s plans are designed to make sure everybody can get the continuing support they need by expanding in-patient and out-patient services, increasing the pipeline of trained providers, mobilizing peer recovery coaches, and fully enforcing our mental health and addiction parity laws so that insurance practices are not a barrier to treatment.

 • First Responders: Ensure that all first responders have access to naloxone.
-Clinton believes that naloxone, a rescue drug that stops opioid overdoses from becoming fatal, must be in the basic toolkit for every first responder.
+Clinton believes that naloxone, a rescue drug that must be in the basic toolkit for every first responder.

 • Prescribers: Require licensed prescribers to have a minimum amount of training and to consult a prescription drug monitoring program before writing a prescription for controlled medications.
 Clinton wants to ensure that prescribers have the information and training they need to treat patients with chronic pain appropriately, and to identify patients who may be at risk of, or already experiencing, addiction.